Guidelines for the development of commercial sites

 Additional sites should have an integrated urban location with very good public transport connections and local amenities.
 Areas for internal development (e.g. brownfield sites, existing commercial areas) may be more suitable for this than "greenfield" sites.
 In addition to the city of Hanover, possible locations include Laatzen, Langenhagen and Garbsen, and possibly also Isernhagen/Altwarmbüchen and Hemmingen-Westerfeld/Devese.

-Inner development and transformation of existing commercial properties
+Internal development and transformation of existing commercial properties

-Not only the state capital Hannover, but also a number of surrounding municipalities have older industrial and commercial areas in which the location and development requirements have changed: Office uses and services are displacing production and industry, small parcels of SMEs are replacing large industrial areas, goods are being transported by truck and car instead of by barge and freight train.
+Not only the state capital Hannover, but also a number of surrounding municipalities have older industrial and commercial areas in which the location and development requirements have changed: Office uses and services are displacing production and industry, small parcels of SMEs are replacing large industrial areas, goods are transported by truck and car instead of by barge and freight train.

 These existing commercial areas are often characterized by vacancies, derelict land, inappropriate uses (e.g. scrap dealerships, car rental companies, entertainment venues) and retail infiltration.
 They open up the possibility of locating non-disruptive businesses, services and local supply facilities or mixed uses in the inner area and thus partially compensating for the consumption of open space through new designations.

-On the one hand, this opens up the possibility for local production companies to consolidate their existing locations, and on the other hand, it offers the opportunity to transform entire neighborhoods in traditional industrial and commercial areas through immission control measures, new development and overplanning.
+On the one hand, this opens up the possibility for local production companies to consolidate their existing locations, and on the other hand, it offers the opportunity to transform entire districts in traditional industrial and commercial areas through immission control measures, new development and overplanning.
+At the same time, against the backdrop of the climate transition, there is a need to focus more on biodiversity in public and private areas in existing districts and to support the businesses located there in their transformation to a sustainable and climate-neutral economy (green economy).

 Revitalization of brownfield sites for promising usage concepts